 DMD: I read that.
 It was great because it’s not something you hear being spoken about every day, nevermind honestly.
 It’s something that affects a lot of people – the mind needs looking after like anything else, if you had a cold you’d go to the chemist but there’s a silence around mental health.
 It’s something that affects a lot of artists.

 BR-J: I think most people within art are there from boredom or necessity, the latter being my case.
 But the response to me being so open about it was so heartwarming.
 I had this amazing message from a woman who’d seen the article by chance and said it inspired her to get the bus to work instead of being driven by her husband and that was huge for her.
 That means a hell of a lot.
 I realised that as I’m getting older my whole life was just about fucking around, doing music and being selfish and that.
 The older I’m getting, I look around the world and just see apathy and even worse just fuckers, horrible people running the place.
 If you can’t go out of your way go to make a positive impression on the world and people around you then why bother?
 I don’t expect everyone to do that but for me I feel like that’s where me life’s going.
 I don’t want to sound like a martyr or anything – I always back up those kind of things by saying I am like, narcissistic and fucking selfish to a fault, and countless other things that everyone is, what they hate about themselves.
 But what I’m gonna do that’s gonna be good is not be scared to say things in a way that sounds nice to people.
 It’s a good conductor, music, isn’t it?
 So much easier to take a message in.
-I don’t know what – if it’s a vibrational thing.
+I don’t know why – if it’s a vibrational thing.
 That’s another theory.

 DMD: If you’re stuggling to get by working a shit job or you’re having a hard time in any way, records are the thing that get you through.